- Written by Dr.Mehmet Demircioglu

 The bigger issue is confusion.
 Some patients start antidepressants, change dose, experience shedding from stress, or notice hair changes and then blame the transplant before the timeline is fair.
 Hair can shed for many reasons.
 The surgeon needs to separate medication timing, stress, native hair loss, and normal transplant shedding.

-This is why I do not like simple promises.
+In practice, I avoid simple promises.
 A clinic should not say antidepressants have nothing to do with anything.
 It should also not frighten patients by saying the medication ruins the transplant.
 The correct approach is to review the medicine, understand the patient, and plan the surgery responsibly.

 When I evaluate a result later, I look at growth timeline, donor quality, recipient area design, native hair changes, and whether the patient has been through major stress or medication changes.
 Blaming one factor too early can lead to the wrong conclusion.

 I also explain that transplanted grafts and native hair are not the same conversation.
 The transplanted grafts come from the donor area and are placed surgically.
 The native hair around them may still respond to stress, hormones, medication changes, illness, or ongoing genetic hair loss.
-This is why a patient can see shedding and still be on track surgically.
+A patient can see shedding in that surrounding hair and still be on track surgically.

 If a patient is worried that antidepressants caused hair loss, I do not dismiss the concern.
 I ask when the shedding started, whether the dose changed, whether the patient had illness or stress, and whether the pattern looks like genetic thinning or diffuse shedding.
 The surgical plan should not be built on fear or guesswork.